TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 49 - 8/14 (Tuesday)
 Pressing on with Ember today.
 Went over Handlebars.js templating language.
 I think my brain is going to asplode from syntax overload.
 Anyway, I guess they came up with the name because the curly braces look like sideways handlebar mustaches?
 See --> { Alrighty then!
 Hopefully get this Ember wrapped up before the week is over.

+### Day 50 - 8/15 (Wednesday)
+Today is a bit of a milestone.
+It's the middle of the week, I finished Ember and Offline and now I'm about to start Service Worker.
+And I've been coding for at least 30 minutes, every day for 50 days.
+Halfway there to 100 straight days of writing code.
+And now, I will go get started on Service Worker.